castorini/pyserini/docs/experiments-msmarco-passage.md

 This guide contains instructions for running BM25 baselines on the [MS MARCO *passage* ranking task](https://microsoft.github.io/msmarco/), which is nearly identical to a [similar guide in Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md), except that everything is in Python here (no Java).
 Note that there is a separate guide for the [MS MARCO *document* ranking task](experiments-msmarco-doc.md).
-This exercise will require a machine with >8 GB RAM and >15 GB free disk space .
+This exercise will require a machine with >8 GB RAM and >15 GB free disk space.

 If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md), make sure you've first done the [BM25 Baselines for MS MARCO Passage Ranking **in Anserini**](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).